Effective theories and non-minimal couplings in low-dimensional systems: Dimensional Reduction Analysis

 \section{Dimensional Reduction Analysis}

 Having established the low-dimensional systems, we draw our attention to investigate a non-minimal coupling in four spacetime dimensions.
 Our motivation is based on a line of works in the literature in which a higher-dimensional scenario plays an important role in the description of the reduced system.
-For instance, we mention the theoretical proposal of the topological superconductor \cite{Witten_2013}; a possible dark sector from five-dimensional Electrodynamics coupled to 3-form gauge field \cite{Cocuroci_EPJC_2015}; new interactions and spin-dependent contributions introduced through dimensional reduction \cite{Silenko_compactification,Leo_Helayel_PRD} and effects of boundary conditions on reduced field theories \cite{erich}.
+For instance, we mention planar effects induced by Lorentz symmetry breaking in four spacetime dimensions \cite{Paschoal_PLA_2006,LV_model,Botta}, the theoretical proposal of the topological superconductor \cite{Witten_2013}; a possible dark sector from five-dimensional Electrodynamics coupled to 3-form gauge field \cite{Cocuroci_EPJC_2015}; new interactions and spin-dependent contributions introduced through dimensional reduction \cite{Silenko_compactification,Leo_Helayel_PRD} and effects of boundary conditions on reduced field theories \cite{erich}.
 Within this point of view, we consider a fermionic field non-minimally coupled to an external electromagnetic field.
 Initially, we apply the FW transformation to obtain the correspondent (non-)relativistic interactions.
 After that, we figure out the dimensional reduction to three-dimensional spacetime and establish some connections with the previous subsection.
 Here, we adopt the indexes $\hat{\mu} , \hat{\nu} = (0,1,2,3)$ and metric $ \eta_{\hat{\mu} \hat{\nu}} = \textrm{diag}(+,-,-,-) $ for four-dimensional spacetime.
 In order to avoid confusion with the previous section, we use bold characters to denote the three-dimensional space vectors.
 For example, the electromagnetic potential is given by $ A^{\hat{\mu}} = (\phi, \vec{\bm{A}}) $.

 Besides the usual Dirac Lagrangian minimally coupled to an external electromagnetic field, we also include the so-called Pauli interaction such that

 with $f$ being the non-minimal coupling constant, $ D_{\hat{\mu}} = \partial_{\hat{\mu}} + i q A_{\hat{\mu}} $ and $ \sigma^{\hat{\mu} \hat{\nu} } = \frac{i}{2} \left[ \gamma^{\hat{\mu}}, \gamma^{\hat{\nu}} \right] $.